-(Debbie D'Anna, Vice President for Campus Life/Dean for Students, dannadl@brevard.edu)
+(Debbie D'Anna, Vice President for Student Success and Services/Dean for Students, dannadl@brevard.edu)

-Campus Life offices are located in Coltrane (Dean's Office, Office of Housing and Residence Life, Office of Student/Civic Engagement, Office of Policies, Procedures, and Student Conduct, Office of the Title IX Coordinator, and Office of Central Scheduling and Events Coordination); Stamey Wellness Center (Office of Safety, Security, and Risk Management, Office of Medical Services, Office of Counseling Services, and Office of the College Minister); and Myers Dining Hall (Office of Dining Services and Catering).
-Visit Campus Life at brevard.edu/life-at-brevard/ & my.brevard.edu/ICS/Offices/Campus Life.
+Campus Life offices are located in Coltrane (Dean's Office, Office of Housing and Residence Life, Office of Service and Leadership, Office of Policies, Procedures, and Student Conduct, Office of Student Services and Activities, Office of the Title IX Coordinator, and Office of Central Scheduling and Events Coordination); Stamey Wellness Center (Office of Safety, Security, and Risk Management, Office of Medical Services, Office of Counseling Services, and Office of the College Minister); and Myers Dining Hall (Office of Dining Services and Catering).
+Visit Campus Life at brevard.edu/ICS/Offices/Campus Life.

-- Counseling Services-Please visit Stamey Wellness Center for access to and information on Counseling Services, Mental Health Support, Mediation Services, Off-Campus Referrals, etc. - Dining Services-For more information on dining services, facilities, hours of operation, meal plans, etc., visit the Office of Campus Life and/or Office of Dining Services and Catering. - Housing and Residence Life-For more information on Room Assignments, Room Changes, Maintenance Requests, On/Off Campus Living Criteria, Housing Accommodations, Activities within Residence Halls, Keys/Access, Resident Advisors, etc., please visit the Office of Housing and Residence Life. - Medical/Health Services-Please visit Stamey Wellness Center for access to and information on Medical/Health Services and Support.
+- Counseling Services-Please visit Stamey Wellness Center for access to and information on Counseling Services, Mental Health Support, Mediation Services, Off-Campus Referrals, etc. - Dining Services-For more information on dining services, facilities, hours of operation, meal plans, etc., visit the Office of Campus Life and/or Office of Dining Services and Catering. - Housing and Residence Life-For more information on Room Assignments, Room Changes, Maintenance Requests, On/Off Campus Living Criteria, Housing Accommodations, Activities within Residence Halls, Keys/Access, Resident Advisors, etc., please visit the Office of Housing and Residence Life. - Medical/Health Services-Please visit Stamey Wellness Center for access to and information on Medical/Health Services and Support. - Multicultural Affairs and Service Initiatives-Please visit the Office of Service and Leadership for information on Multicultural Affairs (Diversity and Inclusion), Service Learning, Volunteer Opportunities, Leadership Scholarship Requirements, etc. - Student Engagement-For more information on Student Clubs and Organizations, Outdoor Recreation, Intramurals, Student Government, and Other Student Involvement Initiatives/Opportunities, please visit the Office of Student Services and Activites and/or Campus Life, generally.

-- Multicultural Affairs and Service Initiatives-Please visit the Office of Student/Civic Engagement for information on Multicultural Affairs (Diversity and Inclusion), Service Learning, Volunteer Opportunities, Leadership Scholarship Requirements, etc. - Student Engagement-For more information on Student Clubs and Organizations, Outdoor Recreation, Intramurals, Student Government, and Other Student Involvement Initiatives/Opportunities, please visit the Office of Student/Civic Engagement and/or Campus Life, generally. - Spiritual Life and Support-For information on spiritual life and support on and off campus, please visit the Office of the College Minister. - Campus Services-Please visit the Office of Campus Life for general administrative services, such as Parking, ID Services, Immunizations, Fine Appeals (other than Parking), etc. - Student Conduct, Policies, and Procedures-For information on the Student Handbook, Campus Community Standards, Student Conduct, and General Policies/Procedures (non-academic), please visit the Office of Policies, Procedures, and Student Conduct. - Gender Discrimination & Harassment, Sexual Misconduct & Harassment, Stalking, and Intimate Partner Violence-For information, reporting, and/or support concerning discrimination, harassment, and/or other types of incidents that are based on gender, gender identity, and/or gender expression, or that are based on sex or are sexual in nature (including, but not limited, to sexual harassment, sexual assault, and sexual misconduct), or concerning stalking behavior or dating, domestic, or intimate partner violence, please visit or contact a Title IX Coordinator (Debbie D'Anna, Campus Life; Deborah Hall, Beam Administration) or Deputy Title IX Coordinator (Michael Cohen, Campus Life).
+- Office for Career Exploration and Development (Career Services, Major Exploration, Study Abroad) (my.brevard.edu/ICS/Offices/Office for Career Exploration and Development) - Tutoring Services (my.brevard.edu/ICS/Offices/Academic_Enrichment_Center) - Spiritual Life and Support-For information on spiritual life and support on and off campus, please visit the Office of the College Minister. - Campus Services-Please visit the Office of Campus Life for general administrative services, such as Parking, ID Services, Immunizations, Fine Appeals (other than Parking), etc. - Bookstore-For information on hours, products, and services, please visit www.brevardshop.com. - Campus Mailroom-Please visit the mailroom in the Coltrane building for information on mailboxes and services. - Student Conduct, Policies, and Procedures-For information on the Student Handbook, Campus Community Standards, Student Conduct, and General Policies/Procedures (non-academic), please visit the Office of Policies, Procedures, and Student Conduct. - Campus Security & Safety-For information on Emergency Response, Parking Enforcement and Appeals, Campus Vehicle Driver Certification, etc., please visit the Office of Safety, Security and Risk Management in the Stamey Wellness Center or the Patrol Room in the Jones Residence Hall basement. - Gender Discrimination & Harassment, Sexual Misconduct & Harassment, Stalking, and Intimate Partner Violence-For information, reporting, and/or support concerning discrimination, harassment, and/or other types of incidents that are based on gender, gender identity, and/or gender expression, or that are based on sex or are sexual in nature (including, but not limited, to sexual harassment, sexual assault, and sexual misconduct), or concerning stalking behavior or dating, domestic, or intimate partner violence, please visit or contact a Title IX Coordinator (Debbie D'Anna, Campus Life) or Deputy Title IX Coordinator (Michael Cohen, Campus Life).
 For related Campus Security, Counseling, or Medical/Health Services, please visit Stamey Wellness Center.
 For related emergency or law enforcement assistance, please contact 911.